 KIRK: These are people, not robots.
 They should have the opportunity of choice.
 We owe it to them to interfere.

 KIRK: I'll take my chances.

-When TNG premiered and Riker came along, he added the one element to First Officerdom that Spock was missing: Fun.
-Picard was serious, so Riker got to be playful.
+When The Next Generation premiered and William T. Riker came along, he added the one element to First Officer-dom that Spock was missing — fun.
+While Picard was serious, Riker got to be playful.
 And, of course, Riker led the away teams, which meant he got to have adventures, too.

-But I cannot agree with Khan (or Milton) that it is better to reign in hell than serve in heaven.
+However, I cannot agree with Khan (or Milton) that it is better to reign in hell than serve in heaven.
 I like being the right-hand person.
 When I’m the captain, I have to manage up, dealing with higher-ups who aren’t aware of what the day-to-day reality is like.
-I have to play diplomat, I have to be everything to everybody, and I have to hide my vulnerabilities.
-As second in command, my opinions are taken seriously, more so than others because of my high position on the team, and I have the freedom to suggest my weirder ideas.
-I’m not in the budget meetings — and let me tell you, those are not very exciting.
-I get to weigh in on all the big decisions, but leave the final, sometimes agonizing decisions to someone else.
+I have to play diplomat.
+I have to be everything to everybody, and I have to hide my vulnerabilities.
+As second-in-command, my opinions are taken seriously, more so than others because of my high position on the team.
+I have the freedom to suggest my weirder ideas.
+I’m not in the budget meetings; and let me tell you, those are not very exciting.
+I get to weigh in on all the big decisions, but leave the final, sometimes agonizing, decisions to someone else.
 Gratefully.
 Sure, I’m in media instead of working for Starfleet, but sometimes those decisions affect everything from content quality to people’s jobs.
 They matter!

 Like both Spock and Riker, I know how to lead, and I can step up.
 But like Spock, command is not the position I crave.
 Like Riker, I relish the adventure.
 They both knew a good thing when they saw it, and thanks to them, so do I.